 Single supplement is Euro 50 for 4 nights.

-If you want to stay longer either before or after the 4 days program could provided accommodation with breakfast and dinner for Euro 43.00 per person per day (2 persons sharing) or Euro 55 (single).
+If you want to stay longer either before or after the 4 days program could provide accommodation with breakfast and dinner for Euro 43.00 per person per day (2 people sharing) or Euro 55 (single).

 Please contact us for enquiries and reservations.